srlasher/pdstools/ADM-Datamart-Health-Check.md

 <img src="/pegasystems/cdh-datascientist-tools/blob/master/images/adm_health_check_toc.png" width="60%" height="60%">

-The notebook is in R and will require R to be installed, but is just a tool and does not require any R skills to be used.
+The notebook is in R and will require R to be installed, but is just a tool and does not require any specific R skills.

 # Running it on your own data